ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 TODO: in the documentation, it mentions `SuSEfirewall2` should be disabled.
 But `firewalld` is used in OpenSUSE Leap 15.5.
 It is possible it actually meant to disable that instead.
-So far let's set it up without disabling.

 > Warning: Since Leap 15.0 Firewalld has been the default way to manage firewall configuration.
 Official SuSEfirewall2 packages are no longer available.
 [SuSEfirewall2 - openSUSE Wiki](https://en.opensuse.org/SuSEfirewall2)